CL2-UWaterloo/DiffFP/README.md

 ![Overtake Fail](assets/fail_rear_end.gif)

-*The follower car fails to complete an overtake, braking at the last moment to avoid a rear-end collision.*
+*The attacking agent fails to complete an overtake, braking at the last moment to avoid a rear-end collision.*

 ---